Viking Medallions and Pendants

 Odin's Messenger

 #N-52; Here is the same image done by a different craftsman.
 This one is larger at almost 2" (1 15/16) tall.
+There isn't a loop on the back for a chain or thong, so if you want to wear it on a necklace you'll have to run it through the horns or add a ring.

-The price in silver is $25, and in bronze it is $15.
+in silver and in bronze

 Click here for an enlarged JPEG